'Absolutely Check Your Policies': Breezy Point Couple Learns COVID's Effect On Insurance The Hard Way

 MINNEAPOLIS (WCCO) – In nearly 30 years, their lake view in Breezy Point never got old to Diane and Jim Williams.

-“The ideal life up there where everyone else is striving to get to,” Diane Williams joked.READ MORE: How To Spend Federal COVID Relief Hangs Over Minnesota Legislature
+“The ideal life up there where everyone else is striving to get to,” Diane Williams joked.READ MORE: Following Parking Lot Brawl In Wisconsin, Target Pulling Trading Cards From Store Shelves

 They’ve spent the last year and a half striving to get back.